bsaliou/ChemPrice/README.md

 # ChemPrice

-ChemPrice is a computer tool that allows retrieving the prices of molecules from their SMILES using various integrators.
-ChemPrice supports three
-integrators: Molport, ChemSpace, and MCule.
-Each integrator requires an API key to be used.
+ChemPrice is a software tool designed for the purpose of gathering pricing information for specific molecules.
+It is capable of retrieving price data from three different integration sources: Molport, ChemSpace, and MCule.
+To access these integrators, users must provide an API key for each one.

 ## Resources

 ### User Manual

-You can find the detailed features and examples in the following link: [User Manual](https://differ-chemprice.readthedocs-hosted.com/en/latest/).
+You can find the detailed features and examples in the following link: [User Manual](https://).

 ### Web Application

 ChemPrice is also available as a web application.
-You can use it at the following link: [Web Application](https://share.streamlit.io/bsaliou/chemprice-web/main/web_app_chemprice.py).
+You can use it at the following link: [Web Application](https://).

 ## Installation